-- A water safety supervisor must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) certification issued by one of the following organizations: - Lifesaving Society Bronze Cross - Wilderness Water Safety - Whitewater Rescue Technician (WRT) - Swiftwater Rescue Technician (SRT) - Verified copies of certification must be provided prior to the activity. - Copies of certification must be available to the teacher in charge of the group and/or the school administration and/or the school board for verification prior to the activity. - A student may not act as a water safety supervisor if they are participating in the activity.
+- A lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard certificate issued by one of the following organizations: - Lifesaving Society National Lifeguard Pool/Waterfront - Equivalent certificate approved by Minister of Health and Long-Term Care - Verified copies of certification must be available. - Copies of certification must be available to the teacher in charge of the group and/or the school administration and/or the school board for verification prior to the activity. - A student may not act as a water safety supervisor if they are participating in the activity.